 The Pocaterra Ridge hike in Kananskis Country deserves to be on your must-do list.
 It ranks as one of the best day hikes I’ve done in Alberta.

 I did this hike with three women around the third week in September when the larches were at their peak.
-It was absolutely stunning.
+Pocaterra Ridge was absolutely stunning in September and truly a memorable hike.
 A summer hike would also be very beautiful as much of the day is spent on a long ridge above tree line with views in all directions – and the wildflowers are reportedly prolific.

 The best way to hike Pocaterra Ridge